marytal/in-60-seconds/PITCHME.md

 ### ASIN

-- For books, ASIN is the same as ISBN
+@ul

 - ASIN is created when an item is added to the Amazon catalog
 - Merchants can either add an ASIN of an existing item in Amazon's catalog OR when they add a never-before-listed item, a new ASIN is created for them.
+- For books, ASIN is the same as ISBN

 @ulend
-@snapend

 ---